 We believe that the people most affected by injustice and inequity hold the wisdom and power to transform our society.
 Headwaters Foundation makes grants to organizations that prioritize community organizing as their core strategy for engaging and empowering communities to get at the root causes of the most pressing issues of our time.

 We know that the journey toward justice and equity takes time.
 It can take years or even decades for communities and systems to transform.
 Our advice is simply this – tell us what you hope to achieve and how you will get there.
-Whether you are just starting out or you’ve been around for decades, we want to learn about you, your community, and the people who are leading your work.
+Whether you are just starting out or you’ve been around for decades, we want to learn about you, your community, and the people who lead your work.